-St. Dominic’s Fair in Gdansk
+St Dominic’s Fair in Gdansk in 2021

-What will you find at St. Dominic’s Fair in Gdansk?
+What will you find at St Dominic’s Fair in Gdansk?

 Most of the streets in the Main Town are closed for cars and are packed with stalls and shops.
 You will find everything here – clothes, amber jewellery, old German helmets and swords.
-The latter may be found at the oldies market – close to Motlawa River and Podwale Staromiejskie Street.
+The latter may be found at the oldies market – close to Motlawa River and Dlugie Ogrody Street.
 There are lots of souvenirs to choose from, too.

 The commercial character of the fair is complemented by cultural, entertainment and music events every day.
 The most significant take place at the beginning of the Fair and in the end.
-There are also food stalls through the streets, where you can eat local, Kashubian or Polish and European cuisine.
+There are also food stalls and food trucks through the streets, where you can eat local, Kashubian or Polish and European cuisine.

-What should you avoid during St. Dominic’s Fair in Gdansk?
+What should you avoid during St Dominic’s Fair in Gdansk?